iOS 26 Overheating: 8 Quick Fixes

 Remove Your iPhone Case

-iPhone is easily getting hot when charging.
+Your iPhone easily gets hot when charging.
 The iPhone case may get in the way of your iPhone to dissipate heat.

 Take off your iPhone case and wait for a while to see whether your iPhone cools down a lot.
 If your iPhone still gets hot after taking off the case, then do not charge it at this time.